 Sushi

 When people talk about all you can eat, especially in Milan, they immediately think of sushi.
 There are plenty of Japanese cuisine restaurants in the city with this formula.
 Uramaki, nigiri, gunkan, sashimi, carpaccio, onigiri.
 In short, if you want to stuff yourself with Japanese delicacies all you have to do is go to one of the many places in town and order as much as you want by paying a fixed amount (usually excluding drinks).
-We recommend two, Kanji and Kòbbo.
+We recommend two: Kanji and Kòbbo.
 Here you are sure to eat well by choosing dishes from a rich, varied and tasty menu.
-Of all you can eat places in Milan then there are several.
-We name these because we know them and go there often and willingly.
+Of all you can eat places based on Japanese specialties in Milan there are several.
+We name these because we know them and go there often and often.

 Tigella’s

-What if we told you that in Milan you could go to a place where you can find tigelle and gnocco fritto to eat on an all you can eat basis?
+What if we told you that you could go to a place in Milan where you can find tigelle and gnocco fritto to eat on an all you can eat formula?
 At Tigella’ s you can.
 There are multiple locations in the city.
 Here if you want to dive into traditional Modenese delicacies, you can’t miss it.
 Comfort, hospitality and passion for good food are not lacking, 3 ingredients to spend a pleasant evening.
 The menu comes with tigelle, gnocco fritto and sauces to order as many times as you like .
 Heaven?
 No Tigella’s.

 Pizza club no limits

-Where: 20 Carlo Imbonati Street.
+Address: Via Carlo Imbonati, 20.
 Weekends open for dinner only, weekdays for lunch as well as evenings.
 Closed Mondays.

 Toast to coast